HillaryDanan/abstraction-intelligence/README.md

 Not symbols alone.
 Not composition alone.
 Their **mutual refinement through iteration**.

-This claim draws on established work in cognitive science: the role of symbolic representation in human reasoning (Fodor & Pylyshyn, 1988), the systematicity of thought (Fodor, 1975), compositional semantics (Partee, 1984), and the structure of working memory (Baddeley, 2000; Cowan, 2001).
+This claim builds on established cognitive science: symbolic representation in reasoning (Fodor & Pylyshyn, 1988), systematicity of thought (Fodor, 1975), compositional semantics (Partee, 1984), and working memory structure (Baddeley, 2000; Cowan, 2001).

-**What APH adds:** An explicit developmental hierarchy (Stages 1–4) and the hypothesis that Stage 4 (self-referential abstraction) requires *embeddedness*—a system with stakes in its own outcomes.
+**What APH adds:** An explicit developmental hierarchy (Stages 1–4), the hypothesis that Stage 4 (self-referential abstraction) requires *embeddedness*—a system with stakes in its own outcomes—and a criterion for discriminating self-state from pattern-matching based on *response to novelty under stakes*.

 -----